 Conference and workshop organisation

 I am an organizer for the NuPhys conferences.
-We're currently putting the final touches on NuPhys2017 to be held on the 20-22 December at the Barbican, London.
-Check out NuPhys2016 for details of the previous events.
+We're currently putting the final touches on NuPhys2018 to be held on the 19-21 December at the Barbican, London.
+Check out our website for details of previous events.
 You can also find us on Twitter.

 I was also part the organizing committee for a topical meeting on neutrino-nucleus interactions to be held 18-20 April 2017 at the IPPP.
 More details can be found here.